stefanisindarto/log-aggregator/README.md

   - If a protocol number is not found in `protocol-numbers.csv`, it defaults to 'others'.
   - If a port-protocol combination is not found in the `sample-lookup-table.csv`, it defaults to 'Untagged'.
 - **Case Sensitivity**:
   - To ensure case insensitivity in tag comparisons and storage, all tags and protocols are stored in lowercase.
-This uniformity helps prevent i
+This uniformity helps prevent  issues that can arise from case mismatches in processing log data.